 Her talents have caught the eyes of the corporate world, who practically stand in line to offer her roles in promoting their wares and services.
 Commonwealth Bank, Colosyl, Shark Sonic Duo, Thin Lizzy make-up, Coles, Marasilk and Biophysics are just a few of the big names that have sewn her talents up to represent them in commercials.

-Even her voice sets Karen apart.
+Even her voice sets Amanda apart.
 She has been the vocals behind a number of pieces.
 At present, she is the notorious voice of the children’s entertainment company, Party Pirates.